cisco-open/go-lanai/README.md

 **init/security.go**

 Here we implement our WebSecurity configurer.
-Our configurer specifies that request to any path that starts with "/api/" should be authenticated.
+Our configurer specifies that requests to paths that starts with "/api/" should be authenticated.

 ```go